nokia-wroclaw/competition-cpp-parallel-indexing/README.md

 Task:
 Implementation of collection with simple API:
 - search(word) returns list of files containing provided word
-- index(file) - places new file in collection.
+- index(file) - places new file in collection
-- handle n searching (8 threads) and m (2 threads) indexing clients.
+- handle n searching (8 threads) and m (2 threads) indexing clients
+- application has to handle any number of files/words

 Target:
 - fast access to collection